vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 * Confirm that this RFC only addresses traces.
 * Confirm wether we rely on `LogEvent` or if we introduce a new type to represent traces inside Vector.
+* Confirm what to do with APM stats (seems we should ingest those no to loose accuracy), to be further investigated.

 ## Plan Of Attack

 * [ ] Submit a PR introducing traces support in the `datadog_agent` source emitting a `LogEvent` for each trace and each APM event.
 * [ ] Submit a PR introducing the `datadog_trace` sink that would
+* [ ] Compute APM stats in the `datadog_trace` sink

 ## Future Improvements